Government Loans vs Conventional Loans (2026): Which Mortgage Is Right for You

 • You have limited savings for a down payment

-• You qualify for VA or USDA benefits
+• You qualify for VA or USDA programs

 Conventional loans may be better if: